 - 1. All the options below are objectives of the fiscal policy EXCEPT

-- regional disparity
+- a. regional disparity

 - b. economic stability

 - c. optimum allocation of resources

-- accelerate the rate of economic growth
+- d. accelerate the rate of economic growth

 - 2. During a recession, which fiscal policy approach is likely to be considered expansionary?

-- Increasing taxes
+- a.
+Increasing taxes

-- Decreasing government spending
+- b.
+Decreasing government spending

-- Cutting social welfare programs
+- c.
+Cutting social welfare programs

-- Implementing tax cuts and increasing public spending
+- d.
+Implementing tax cuts and increasing public spending

 - 3. Economic equity is concerned with

-- maximizing profits for businesses
+- a. maximizing profits for businesses

 - b. ensuring everyone has the same income

-- distributing resources fairly to address disparities c.
+- c. distributing resources fairly to address disparities

-- promoting economic growth at any cost
+- d. promoting economic growth at any cost

 - 4. Match the following:

-Column A Column B i A progressive tax policy A Expansionary fiscal policy ii Increase in disposable income of an individual В Fiscal Policy iii To boost the economic activities С Reduce inequalities iv A government adjust its spending level and tax rates D Contractionary fiscal policy Е Promotes consumption
+Column A Column B i A progressive tax policy А Expansionary fiscal policy ii Increase in disposable income of an individual В Fiscal Policy iii To boost the economic activities С Reduce inequalities iv A government adjust its spending level and tax rates D Contractionary fiscal policy Е Promotes consumption